Are you dating somebody with anxiety? You like that person but lately, you discovered about their anxiety issues, what will you do?

 4.)
 Give them space

-They might prefer to stay alone or avoid social contacts, so just give them space but you make sure that you regularly check on them and make them feel safe.
+They might prefer to stay alone or avoid social contact, so just give them space but you make sure that you regularly check on them and make them feel safe.

 5.)
 Be an active listener